 The first step in the study abroad process is to attend a mandatory information session.
-Sessions are held every Thursday at 1:00 pm in Sawyer 1023 during the fall and spring semester.
-After attending one of these sessions, and advisor can meet with you to discuss any additional questions or concerns.
+Sessions are held every Thursday at 1:00 pm in the CIPS Lounge (73 Tremont, 6th floor) during the fall and spring semester.
+After attending one of these sessions, an advisor can meet with you to discuss any additional questions or concerns.

 Advising hours are by appointment only.
-To schedule an appointment, call the Study Abroad Office at 617-573-8072 or contact Tim Smetana email@example.com or firstname.lastname@example.org.
+To schedule an appointment call the Study Abroad Office at 617-573-8072.

 Where to begin:

 - Talk to your parents/guardians about your intention to study abroad

 - Attend a mandatory information session (Thursdays at 1:00 pm in the CIPS Lounge, 73 Tremont, 6th Floor)

 - Research and select a program and/or the destination where you wish to study abroad

 - Make sure you meet all the application requirements to study abroad